 Looking beyond bricks and mortar opens up a world of choice when building your self build home

-With eco consciousness in mind and tight budgets to manage, a new wave of self builders is exploring alternative material solutions for the construction, insulation and finishing of their properties.
-From a restoration that uses hemp, to a house insulated with recycled newspaper and a building covered in reflective aluminium shingles, each of these projects demonstrates how unusual materials can contribute to the creation of a truly unique home.
+With eco-consciousness in mind and tight budgets to manage, a new wave of self builders are exploring more sustainable building materials for the construction, insulation and finishing of their properties.
+From a restoration that uses hemp, to a house insulated with recycled newspaper and a building covered in reflective aluminium shingles, each of these projects demonstrates how alternative building materials can contribute to the creation of a truly unique home.

 The walls of Kanuka Valley House were supposed to be made of concrete, but Wiredog Architecture realised that rammed earth was a better material for the location.
 It’s created by compressing layers of damp earth inside a framework, a technique used for millennia that has been made more efficient and stable by modern machinery.

 Situated in a valley in New Zealand’s Southern Alps, it was created for a winemaker’s family.
 ‘A house that is of the earth was very fitting,’ says architect Andrew Simpson.
 But following the Christchurch earthquake, regulations around rammed earth in New Zealand changed, meaning the design had to be altered and other structural materials introduced.